NoEndsNoGains/End-Of-Conflict/LOCATION-LOCATION-LOCATION.md

 And then — maybe a visit with a psychologist?
 Popping to a friend?
 At least a hello to a neighbour.
 A hug?
 A small smile from someone you will never see again?
 A good cry.
 A journal session.
 A long walk.
 A shorter walk.
 A warm bath.
 A cold shower.
 TV on.
 TV off.
 Music on?
 No music.

 But maybe, in the place where you are — that physical place of you being cracked open — there is no bath.
 No shower.
 Maybe there is no water.
 No safe street to walk.
 No one to hug.
-A total zeroing absence of anything the Western rotten world woudl call the "fancy tansy".
+A total zeroing absence of anything the Western rotten world would call the "fancy tansy".

 How do you hold yourself then?